By Tandis Taghavi

 Follow Directions —and Avoid the “Grim”

-No matter whether you just completed your 1L argument with trembling hands or you are a seasoned Moot Court competitor, one of the most important things to remember, during any oral argument, is to carefully listen to the judge’s questions.
-Nothing really seems to irritate a court or your professors more than ignoring a question.
-Well…following directions is a close second.
+Whether you just completed your 1L argument with trembling hands, or you are a seasoned Moot Court competitor, one of the most important things to remember during any oral argument is, listen carefully to the judge’s questions.
+Nothing really seems to irritate a court or your professors more than ignoring a question (well…following directions is a close second).
 For this reason judges can sometimes be compared to a grey hippogriff named Buckbeak.
 Improperly responding or failing to follow the court’s directions might cause the judges to dig their talons into the heart of your argument.
 (Hint #9: ALWAYS respond with “your honor.”
 Always.
-This is one of the most important mandatory phrases but is often commonly forgotten.)
+Although this is one of the most important, mandatory phrases, it is often commonly forgotten).

 Use “Charm” and Shape-Shifters to Own the Room:

 While your nerves might seem like an omen of death, there is a defense—using charm and shape-shifting—against these Dark Arts (nerves).
 Professor Lupin teaches about “Boggarts.”
 These shape-shifters take the shape of a person’s worst fear (for some, that might be an angry judge starring at you ferociously after asking you a “gut punch” question).
 Like Bertie Bott’s Every Flavour Beans, there is no telling for sure what kind of judge you’ll get.
 You could come across a vomit-flavored bean (cold bench) or even Pepper Imps (hot bench causing smoke to raise out of your ears).
-Similar to Boggarts, no one knows what form the judges will take nor what questions they will ask—this is why oral advocates, 1L through 3L, experience anxiety.
+Similar to Boggarts, no one knows what form the judges will take nor what questions they will ask—this is why all oral advocates, experience anxiety.
 Just like Bertie Bott’s Beans, your arguments also suffer a risk with every mouthful.
-(Hint #11: Beware the four P’s: Poise, Pitch, Presentation, and Preparation.)
-However, with a robust mind, relaxed tone, firm case knowledge, and good concentration, a flick of your wand following “Riddikulus” will force the Boggart to assume a less-threatening and more comical form
+(Hint #11: Beware the four P’s: Poise, Pitch, Presentation, and Preparation).
+However, the combination of a robust mind, relaxed tone, firm case knowledge, and good concentration, followed by a flick of your wand and the spell “Riddikulus” will force the Boggart to assume a less-threatening and more comical form.

 “Dementors force us to relive our very worst memories.
 Our pain becomes their power.”—Professor Lupin

-Upon stating the words, “I solemnly swear that I am up to no good,” your “roadmap” should reveal secret passwords (answers) that’ll guide you through the dark, secret passages (questions) of the castle (the court) (Hint #12: Your map must be so well rehearsed that you not only know the location of everyone, but you know what they are doing every minute, of every day.
+Upon stating the words, “I solemnly swear that I am up to no good,” your “roadmap” should reveal secret steps (answers) that’ll guide you through the dark, secret passages (questions) of the castle (the court) (Hint #12: Your map must be so well rehearsed that you not only know the location of everyone, but you know what they are doing every minute, of every day.
 Brilliant, isn’t it?
 Looking beneath the walls (precedent cases) you can discover secret passages that can answer the court’s probable questions.
 Practice, practice, and then practice some more.
-As adjunct professor Corey Garrard once advised me, “the most successful advocates are the ones who are compelled by their nervous energy to rehearse and fine tune ad nauseum.
-Those who succeed are those who are willing to put it all on the table, willing to fail, willing to be judged.”)
+As adjunct professor Corey Garrard once advised, “the most successful advocates are the ones who are compelled by their nervous energy to rehearse and fine tune, ad nauseum.
+Those who succeed are those who are willing to put it all on the table, willing to fail, willing to be judged”).